CRXKXWYI49/LYR_LikelihoodRatio_Catalog_Matching/README.md

 If you use LYR please cite Nanni et al. 2020 and Peca et al. 2020 (in prep).

 ## The method
 Source matching between different catalogs at different wavelengths can be computed using the Likelihood-Ratio (LR) technique.
-For the statistical and matematical background of the procedure, described firstly by Sutherland and Saunders 1992, we refer to e.g., Zamorani et al. 1999; Ciliegi et al. 2003; Brusa et al. 2007; Luo et al. 2010.
+For the statistical and mathematical background of the procedure, described firstly by Sutherland and Saunders 1992, we refer to e.g., Zamorani et al. 1999; Ciliegi et al. 2003; Brusa et al. 2007; Luo et al. 2010.

 ## Installation
 LYR is written in Python 3.x.
-A proper operation with Python 2 is not guaranteed.
+Proper operation with Python 2 is not guaranteed.
 No installation required.
 #### Packages
 LYR is created with the following packages: